Anita-Mutemi/Flatiron_Movie_Theater/README.md

 For this project, you must:
 - Have a well-written README file.
 - Fetch data from a local server running JSON DB server.
+- Make sure to commit your work to save your progress before attempting the bonus deliverables!

 # Project Setup & Pre-requisite Data
 In your project directory, create a db.json file and use this datalink for an external site. for your server DB.